Licensed Marriage and Family Therapist (LMFT)

 Contact Me for a Free 15-Minute Phone Consultation

 It’s easy to get started.
 I take the time to listen to your immediate concerns and openly answer your questions about therapy.
 We decide together if it feels like a good fit to schedule a first session.
 Just call me at 608-255-9330 x 109 or send me an electronic message to set up a free 15-minute phone consultation.
-I will respond to you within 24 hours.

 Not Sure about Therapy?